-Prevalence rates of obesity rates have increased sharply worldwide over the past 30 years.1 Worldwide, the proportion of adults with a body mass index (BMI) of 25 kg/m2 or greater increased between 1980 and 2013 from 28.8% to 36.9% in men, and from 29.8% to 38.0% in women.2 Prevalence has increased substantially in children and adolescents in developed countries to the point where 23.8% of boys and 22.6% of girls were overweight or obese in 2013.2 In the United States, data from the National Health and Nutrition Examination Survey (NHANES) show that roughly two out of three US adults are overweight or obese, more than one-third are obese, and 17% of children are obese.3,4 This has created a global health crisis with a profound impact on morbidity, mortality, and health care costs largely attributable to weight-related complications.
+Prevalence of obesity has increased sharply worldwide over the past 30 years.
+1 Globally, the proportion of adults with a body mass index (BMI) of 25 kg/m 2 or greater increased between 1980 and 2013 from 28.8% to 36.9% in men, and from 29.8% to 38.0% in women.
+2 Prevalence has increased substantially in children and adolescents in developed countries to the point where 23.8% of boys and 22.6% of girls were overweight or obese in 2013.
+2 In the United States, data from the National Health and Nutrition Examination Survey (NHANES) show that roughly two out of three US adults are overweight or obese, more than one-third are obese, and 17% of children are obese.
+3,4 This has created a global health crisis with a profound impact on morbidity, mortality, and health-care costs largely attributable to weight-related complications.

 PATHOPHYSIOLOGY OF OBESITY: A CHRONIC DISEASE

 Obesity is a Chronic Disease